MizaGBF/RPGMTL/readme/plugins.md

 ### Translator Plugin Batch Format

 You can override a `TranslatorPlugin` `get_format` so that `translate_batch` will receive and return data in a different way.
-If set with `TranslatorBatchFormat.DEFAULT`:
+If set with `TranslatorBatchFormat.STANDARD`:
 Input is a list of string to translate.
 Output is a list, of same size, of translated strings (or None if one failed to translate).
 Indexes must correspond with the Input.

-If set with `TranslatorBatchFormat.CONTEXT`:
+If set with `TranslatorBatchFormat.AI`:
 Input format is the following:
 ```json
 {